Menu

 • Do one of the most difficult trekkings in Brazil

-• Challenging hike: 33 km with a total elevation gain of 2,946 m and a total descent of 2,660 m.
+• Challenging hike: 33 km with a total elevation gain of 2,946 m and a total descent of 2,660 m

 Day by day

-Departure from Passa Quatro – MG at 05 am
+Departure from Passa Quatro – MG at 5 a.m.

 The Serra Fina trekking begins at 5 a.m. in Passa Quatro – MG, so you’ll need to arrive the day before at Hostel Caminho dos Ventos, where accommodation is already included.